-South Andros is also rapidly gaining interest as a spectacular dive site, with good reason– off the east coast of this island lies the third largest barrier reef in the world.
+South Andros is also rapidly gaining interest as a spectacular dive site, with good reason: off the east coast of this island lies the third largest barrier reef in the world.
 The 12 foot water around the reef suddenly plunges 6000 feet into the Tongue of the Ocean, and contains colourful marine life of nearly all species, some of the world’s deepest blue holes, and spectacular coral gardens and underwater caverns.
+Click here to learn even more about The Bahamas ecosystem.

 Most of the major towns on South Andros are scattered along its northeastern coast.
 Heading south, the settlements become more remote and are well worth a visit for palm-fringed beaches and warm and friendly people.
 Driggs Hill, Congo Town, and Kemp’s Bay are ideal for long walks among wild orchids and relaxing in hammocks under the palms.
 Nearly everyone lives and fishes on the eastern shore of South Andros.